manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 The mod can be SDX compiled for dedicated servers, the code is functionnal for multiplayer.
 Some of the vehicles may still be a bit heavy performance wise, depending on your machine's performance.
 I reduced the polycount and texture size of all assets, but it may still require more reduction, if this becomes a thing, and people want tons of vehicles in multiplayer games.
 We will then potentially need to start optimizing vehicles a lot more...

+## Dependencies
+This mod has dependencies on [**Hal's DLL Fixes**](https://github.com/7D2DSDX/Mods/tree/master/HalDllUpdates) mod.
+Make sure you also deploy that mod for this one to work.
+It shouldn't let you build if you don't have it or don't have it enabled.

 ## Vids
 [![Fishing Mod demo](http://img.youtube.com/vi/jd1xWsgqwCg/0.jpg)](https://www.youtube.com/watch?v=jd1xWsgqwCg "Custom Car")